SelleslaghGianni/dotfiles/readme.md

 # Dotfiles
 I'm keeping my dotfiles here as a backup :).
-Currently not a lot of files because everything is super standard.
+Currently not a lot of files because most of my settings are standard